AIThis post was created with the assistance of artificial intelligence (AI).

 — Dr. Lisa Carter, environmental scientist

-ATTITUDE Oceanly Face Scrub Stick, EWG Verified, Plastic-free, Plant and Mineral-Based Ingredients, Vegan and Cruelty-free Beauty Products, PHYTO CLEANSE, Unscented, 1 Ounce
+ATTITUDE Oceanly Face Cleanser Bar, EWG Verified, Plastic-free, Plant and Mineral-Based Ingredients, Vegan and Cruelty-free Beauty Products, PHYTO CLEANSE, Unscented, 1 Ounce

-ATTITUDE Oceanly Face Scrub Stick, EWG Verified, Plastic-free, Plant and Mineral-Based Ingredients, Vegan and Cruelty-free Beauty Products, PHYTO CLEANSE, Unscented, 1 Ounce
+ATTITUDE Oceanly Face Cleanser Bar, EWG Verified, Plastic-free, Plant and Mineral-Based Ingredients, Vegan and Cruelty-free Beauty Products, PHYTO CLEANSE, Unscented, 1 Ounce

 As an affiliate, we earn on qualifying purchases.